 The following infographics illustrate the key differences in the educational requirement, area of expertise, salary, etc. of a bookkeeper and a CPA.

-This has been a guide to CPA vs. bookkeeper.
-Here we discuss the top differences between CPA and bookkeeper with infographics and a comparison table.
+This article is a guide to CPA vs Bookkeeper.
+We discuss what is a bookkeeper salary, the role, and the what is CPA status of a bookkeeper with infographics.
 You may also have a look at the following articles for gaining further knowledge in Basic Accounting –